relevantGRC/grc_portfolio/labs/lab-1-account-governance/code/cloudformation/README.md

-# AWS Account Governance CloudFormation Template
+# AWS Config Rules CloudFormation Template

-This directory contains a comprehensive CloudFormation template that implements the AWS account governance controls described in Lab 1.
-The template automates the deployment of security best practices for AWS accounts.
+This directory contains a CloudFormation template that implements essential AWS Config rules for monitoring security compliance in your AWS account.

 ## Template Overview

-The `account-governance.yaml` template implements the following security controls:
+The `account-governance.yaml` template implements the following AWS Config rules:

-- **IAM Password Policy** - Enforces strong password requirements
+- **IAM Password Policy** - Checks if your account's password policy meets security requirements
-- **IAM Admin User** - Creates a secure administrative user
-- **CloudTrail** - Enables comprehensive AWS API logging
-- **AWS Config** - Sets up configuration monitoring with security rules
+- **Root Account MFA** - Verifies that MFA is enabled for the root user
-- **IAM Access Analyzer** - Identifies unintended resource access
+- **IAM User MFA** - Checks if MFA is enabled for IAM users with console access
-- **CloudWatch Alarms** - Configures security monitoring alerts
-- **SNS Notifications** - Sends email alerts for security events
-- **AWS Budget** - Creates cost monitoring and alerting
+- **CloudTrail Enabled** - Confirms that AWS CloudTrail is properly configured
+- **S3 Public Write** - Ensures S3 buckets don't allow public write access

 ## Prerequisites

 Before deploying this template, you should have:

-1. AWS account with permissions to create all the resources in the template
+1. AWS account with permissions to create AWS Config Rules
-2. An email address to receive security and budget notifications
+2. AWS Config already enabled and configured in your account
 3. Basic familiarity with AWS CloudFormation

-## Important Notes and Limitations
+## Important Notes

-1. **Clean Account Requirement**: This template is designed to be deployed in a new or clean AWS account where services like CloudTrail, AWS Config, and IAM Access Analyzer are not yet configured.
-Deploying in an account with existing configurations for these services may cause the template to fail.
+1. **AWS Config Requirement**: This template deploys only AWS Config rules.
+You must first manually configure AWS Config in your account as described in the lab's step-by-step guide.

-2. **AWS Organizations Compatibility**: This template has significant limitations when used with accounts that are part of an AWS Organization:
+2. **AWS Organizations Compatibility**: If your account is part of an AWS Organization that uses organization-level Config rules, these account-level rules may be redundant.
-   - Organization-managed CloudTrail trails will conflict with this template's CloudTrail setup
-   - Organization-level AWS Config rules will conflict with account-level rules in this template
-   - IAM Identity Center configuration through the template may fail if already configured at the organization level
-   - The template does not support Service Control Policies (SCPs) or other organization-level security controls

-3. **Manual Setup Required**: Some services require manual setup before deploying this template:
-   - CloudTrail must be integrated with CloudWatch Logs for the metric filters to work correctly
-   - IAM Identity Center (SSO) setup is only initiated by the template and requires manual completion as detailed in the step-by-step guide

-4. **Existing Resources**: If you already have any of the following resources configured in your account, you should modify the template to skip those sections:
-   - CloudTrail trails
-   - AWS Config rules and recorder
-   - IAM Access Analyzer
-   - CloudWatch Alarms

 ## Deployment Instructions